How to Remove and Install a Bathtub Drain

 - Tools — Assuming this is a new installation, you’ll need just a wrench and flathead screwdriver as well as a drain specific “smart dumbbell” or “drain key” tool for removing and installing the bathtub drain.
 The type you need depends on the type of drain flanges you will be removing and installing.

-- Supplies — Make sure to have some plumber’s putty on hand to seal the lip of the drain flange.
+- Supplies -Make sure to have some caulk or plumber’s putty on hand to seal the lip of the drain flange.
 You may also want to use masking tape to cover and protect the exposed bathtub surface surrounding the drain flange.

 Bathtub Drain Installation Steps